weizhangccnu/ETROC1_Test/ETROC1_TDC_Test/Readme.md

     - The **kc705_mig_control.py** file includes all kinds of functions such as I2C write/read, DDR3 data store and fetch, Ethernet communication and so on.
   - Python version: **Python 3.7.5** is the python version that we used now.
   - **Atom editor** is the python script execution environment at SMU.
+  - Before you execute the list one python scripts, you should make sure that all the modules imported at the begin of each python file have already been installed.
+Otherwise, you have to install all used modules with the command of `pip install modulename`.